Wintellect/MSLearn/Building an End-to-End AI Solution with Azure/includes/5-power-bi.md

 1. When you're satisfied that the solution is working as intended, return to the Command Prompt or terminal window and press **Ctrl+C** stop the cameras.

 You now have a report that shows, in near real-time, polar-bear activity on the island.
 If you have a [Power BI Pro or Power BI Premium](https://powerbi.microsoft.com/blog/power-bi-pro-power-bi-premium-flexibility-to-choose-the-licensing-best-for-you-and-your-organization/) account, you can share the report with other Power BI users so they, too, can monitor polar-bear activity.
 For more information about sharing your work, see [Share Power BI Dashboards and Reports](https://docs.microsoft.com/en-us/power-bi/service-how-to-collaborate-distribute-dashboards-reports "Share Power BI Dashboards and Reports").
 Reports can also be viewed in the [Power BI mobile apps](https://docs.microsoft.com/power-bi/mobile-apps-for-mobile-devices) so you can keep track of polar bears on your Windows, Android, or iOS device — even on an Apple watch!

-<a name="Summary"></a>
-## Summary ##

-In a series of hands-on labs, you built a solution that uploads images from a simulated array of cameras to [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/), triggers an [Azure Function](https://azure.microsoft.com/services/functions/) each time an image is uploaded, analyzes the images using the [Custom Vision Service](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/), and visualizes the output using [Microsoft Power BI](https://powerbi.microsoft.com/).
-You also got first-hand experience using [Azure SQL Database](https://azure.microsoft.com/services/sql-database/).
-It's a sophisticated solution, and one that has applications in the real world.